 Not one to have the spotlight on himself, Wessels was quick to credit others for his many accomplishments.

 "The teacher I am today is because of the feedback and interaction with students," Wessels said.
-"I've been sculpted by thousands of hands and minds ... and blessed to have found a job that's honorable, in the service of others and something that I'm good at."
+"I've been sculpted by thousands of hands and minds .

 For Wessels, his ability to distinguish trees merely by their bark began when he was about 5 years old.